sondosaabed/Optimal-coins-game-strategy/README.md

-# Optimal-game-strategy
+# Optimal coins game strategy:
 This project was created as part of Algorithm analysis course.
-A java project that uses dynamic programming to implemnt the Optimal game strategy.
+A java project that uses dynamic programming to implemnt the Optimal game strategy of coins.

+# Problem Description
+<p> This is a two-player game.
+There are even number of coins arranged in a row.
+There will be alternate turns.
+In each turn, a player can either select the first coin in the row or the last coin in the row and keep it with him.
+The objective of the problem is to determine the maximum possible amount of money a player can definitely win, if he moves first.</p>
+<p>In this problem, we will try to collect maximum amount without underestimating the opponent.
+We can choose either the first or the last coin in the row.
+We will pick the one which results in giving us lesser amount to ensure that we can definitely win this much of amount irrespective of opponent’s moves.</p>

+# Input and Output
+<p>Coins [] = 4, 15, 7, 3, 8, 9</p>
+<p>Expected result= 27</p>
-The input.txt file is an example of the input file. s
+<p>The input.txt file is an example of the input file.</p>

 # App screenshots:
 Main:
 ![1](https://user-images.githubusercontent.com/65151701/212492627-dfd90a0d-71f1-4f41-8454-dd2ddd9432fa.jpg)